timbeechey/opa/README.md

 Ordinal pattern analysis is similar to Kendall’s Tau.
-Whereas Kendall’s tau is a measure of similarity between two data sets in terms of rank ordering, ordinal pattern analysis is intended to quantify the match between an hypothesis and patterns of individual-level data across conditions or mesaurement instances.
+Whereas Kendall’s tau is a measure of similarity between two data sets in terms of rank ordering, ordinal pattern analysis is intended to quantify the match between a hypothesis and patterns of individual-level data across conditions or measurement instances.

-Ordinal pattern analysis works by comparing the relative ordering of pairs of observations and computing whether these pairwise relations are matched by an hypothesis.
+Ordinal pattern analysis works by comparing the relative ordering of pairs of observations and computing whether those pairwise relations are matched by a hypothesis.
 Each pairwise ordered relation is classified as an increases, a decrease, or as no change.
 These classifications are encoded as 1, -1 and 0, respectively.
-An hypothesis of a monotonic increase in the response variable across four experimental conditions can be specified as:
+For example, a hypothesis of a monotonic increase in a response variable across four experimental conditions can be specified as:

 ``` r
 h <- c(1, 2, 3, 4)
 ```

-The hypothesis `h` encodes six pairwise relations, all increases:
+Note that the absolute values are not important, only their relative ordering.
+The hypothesis `h` encodes six pairwise relations, all
-`1 1 1 1 1 1`.
+increases: `1 1 1 1 1 1`.

 A row of individual data representing measurements across four conditions, such as: